unskript/Awesome-CloudOps-Automation/README_extending_docker.md

 CMD ["./start.sh"]
 ```
-In the above snippet, we have modfied the `Dockerfile.template` to copy the `scheduler` to docker so that it can register
+In the above snippet, we have modified the `Dockerfile.template` to copy the `scheduler` to docker so that it can register
 the scheduler to run at the desired frequency.

 5. Build the docker as explained above and when your custom docker is booted, it will have the scheduler ready to run!